giarcjc/anagram-search/README.md

 ## Creating the Corpus

-`npm run start-without-import`
 `npm run import`

 In order to verify that anagrams being returned for a given word are actual English words, we utilize a corpus.
 The corpus is stored in Redis, which means we need to ingest a dictionary file (assumed to be dictionary.txt.gz) into the data store.
-Running `npm run start-without-import` will start the application locally without automatically importing the dictionary file so you can have a 'clean' db.
-Running `npm run import` will simply unzip and import the dictionary.txt.gz at the root level of the project.
+Running `npm run import` will unzip and import the dictionary.txt.gz at the root level of the project.

 ## Tests